jose-navarro/workflowmaker/README.md

 3. **WorkflowLauncher**.
 For **all users**.
 The workflows designed with WorkflowEditor above are just *templates*.
-With WorkflowLauncher any user may apply use these templates to process their own datasets.
+With WorkflowLauncher any user may use these templates to process their own datasets.

 In short, if you are not a developer you just need the domain knowledge for which some developer(s) created a set of applications that have been made compatible